Languages & Global Studies (CHIN, CLAS, FREN, GERM, LANG, NORW, SPAN)

 Prerequisite: LANG 102 or equivalent.
 Repeatable to 12.00 credits.

 LANG 350.
-Foreign Language Practicum.
+World Language Practicum.
 1-6 Credits.

-Practical experience in various areas of language teaching, which may include tutoring, grading, or otherwise assisting professor in the foreign language classroom.
+Practical experience in various areas of language teaching, which may include tutoring, grading, or otherwise assisting professor in the world language classroom.
 Prerequisite: Recommendation of language program faculty and approval of department.
 On demand.

 LANG 380.
 Global Gateways.
 3 Credits.